Restaurant and Clone Recipes

 add a few tablespoons of water, until it is as thin as you like it.
 Heat mixture

-slowly on low heat, as this sauce has a tendency to spatter.
+slowly over low heat, as this sauce has a tendency to spatter.
 Cover and cook

 until heated through, about 15 minutes.